Remap your Mac keyboard.

 No config files.

-Create layers, home-row mods, and tap-hold keys through a visual editor.
-Powered by the Kanata engine.
+Layers, home-row mods, and tap-hold keys — through a visual editor.
+Powered by Kanata.

 View source →